IMMANUEL5015/Bucket-List-App/README.md

 * It allows users to be signed up.
 * It allows users to login and obtain a token.
 * It allows users to reset their passwords if they forget it.
+* It allows an administrator to retrieve all Users data

 ### Roles
 * It ensures that users have roles.